heroiclabs/nakama-docs/docs/social-in-app-notifications.md

 A notification has a content object which will be encoded as JSON.

-Notifications can be sent as persistent or not.
+Notifications can be marked as persistent when sent.
 A non-persistent message will only be received by a client which is currently connected to the server (i.e. a user who is online).
 If you want to make sure a notification is never lost before it's read it should be marked as persistent when sent.

 ```lua
 local nk = require("nakama")